 My husband and I are Christian, of which there are about 1-2 million in Japan, but we are in the minority.

 In our family, we are still forming our own traditions.
 We celebrate Christmas, and I have grown to enjoy spending time with family and eating traditional foods to celebrate the new year.
 During the Christmas season we attend candlelight service at church, exchange a few gifts, and eat a delicious dinner (last year we had steak.. but being pregnant and unable to stomach much, “delicious” was off the menu for me this year..).

 Being singers also means that the holiday season includes practicing and performing.
 However, living in a place where Christmas is less of a “big deal” actually makes it easier to sort out what is really important about Christmas – aside from all the shiny, sparkling trappings and the shopping frenzy that has become so inseparable from it.

-Christmas is watching the snow fall slowly from the mountains deep in the countryside of Masashi’s hometown, and reading the Bible with fresh eyes to understand what it really meant for a child to be born.
+Christmas is watching the snow fall slowly from the mountains deep in the countryside of Masashi’s hometown, and reading with fresh eyes to understand what it really meant for a child to be born.
 Christmas means prayer, family, and knowing an unchanging love that reaches beyond the boundaries of culture or country, to every people.

 Merry Christmas from our family to yours.

 Does your family have any special Christmas traditions?